valory-xyz/autonolas-registries/audits/internal2/README.md

     // Wrap bonds with the BOND_WRAPPER value for the original ServiceRegistry contract agentParams[i].bond = BOND_WRAPPER;
 }
-no all zeros bonds are allowed, see above
+not all zero bonds are allowed, as we don't want to wrap zero bonds, see above
 ```
+[x] fixed

 #### ServiceRegistryTokenUtility needs attention
 ```